 Once I started tracking my macros, it was amazing how quickly the weight started to fall off.
 Stress eating has always been a part of my life.
 You don't even think about it and you just don't realize what you're doing.
 I had to put that conscious effort in if I wanted to change.
 I think that's the biggest thing—just recognizing what you're actually eating and what you're doing to yourself.

 Tracking your macros is infinitely easier with a digital scale in your kitchen.

 He Didn't Even Recognize Me

-I was able to drop about 40 pounds while he was gone, which was really cool.
+I was able to drop about 40 pounds while my husband was gone, which was really cool.
 I'm down to 142 pounds and lost 17 percent body fat, which is amazing.
-I probably weigh a little bit less now than I did when I first got married!
+I weigh a little bit less now than I did when I first got married!

 When he got off the airplane, I was holding a sign and, because of Covid-19, we were all wearing masks.
 My kids ran up to him—it was super cute—and I was just, like, there.
 He actually looked past me a couple of times, because he did not even recognize me.

 Finally, I gave the phone to one of my daughters so she could record him seeing me in person for the first time.
 I gave him a big, huge hug and he just grabbed ahold of me.
 The first thing he said was, "You're so tiny!"
 We just held each other for a while, then he stepped back and he just shook his head in happy disbelief.